Friz147/Mimic-Uselessbox/README.md

 All behaviors are handled in a single Arduino sketch (`Group_15.ino`) using basic timing, state transitions, and servo movements.

+## Notes

-The project files will be published in the following days.
+The project 1.0 version files will be published in the following days.